 Her story is told in Takaya: The Lone Wolf, a documentary from The Nature of Things.

 UPDATE: In late January, 2020, Takaya left his island home after 7 years of living alone and made the journey across the water, ending up in downtown Victoria, B.C.
 After being tranquillized by local conservation officers, Takaya was released in a new home north of the city.
+He was shot and killed by a hunter a few months later.

 We have gathered a series of captivating photos of Takaya below and some of Alexander’s thoughts on the relationship she’s established with this rare and unique creature.